-Push to get a priority connection to an Emergency Advisor available 24/7 to:
+Push the OnStar Emergency button to get a priority connection to an Emergency Advisor available 24/7 to:

 - Get help for an emergency. - Be a Good Samaritan or respond to an AMBER Alert. - Get crisis assistance and evacuation routes.

 OnStar Services